liuzhibin-cn/my-demo/README.md

    docker/deploy-basis.sh
    ```
    All containers run in a `Docker Network` `mydemo` created in `docker/deploy-basis.sh`, `docker-compose` is not used.
-3. Use [docker/deploy-mydemo.sh](docker/deploy-mydemo.sh) to build images and run containers for demo application. <br />
+3. Use [docker/deploy-mydemo.sh](docker/deploy-mydemo.sh) to build images and run containers for demo application. \
    Usage:
    - `-build`: Build images for `item`, `stock`, `user`, `order` services and `shop-web` app.
    - `-run`: Run containers for `item`, `stock`, `user`, `order` services and `shop-web` app.